Color Blindness – Reason for a Job Rejection

 I am also from India, the plight of engineers with colour blindness is horrible here.
 Most of employers dont know about colour blindness and its implications.
 They simply deny jobs to candidates with colour blindness.
 Indian disability act does not declare colour blindness as a disability.
 People with disabilities as per the act do get reservation for most of the jobs.
 I was also denied a job in a prestigious oil firm based on my colour vision deficiency (CVD) problem.

-22. Brett Mather Says:
+20. Brett Mather

 Sounds the Indians on this forum should work together to form a sort of coalition to combat the industry standards for color vision.
 Although I know nothing about India’s government, you should have some solid arguments just by comparing your country’s standards to the US, which doesn’t generally restrict engineers or drivers licenses for color vision.